awsdocs/amazon-eks-user-guide/doc_source/adot-reqts.md

   ```
   kubectl apply -f https://amazon-eks.s3.amazonaws.com/docs/addons-otel-permissions.yaml
   ```
 + Your Amazon EKS cluster must be using Kubernetes version `1.19` or higher\.
 You can verify the version using the following command\.
-To update your cluster, see [Updating a cluster](update-cluster.md)\.
+To update your cluster, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.

   ```
   kubectl version | grep "Server Version"